 What will happen to existing clinical trial groups, such as the Cancer Center CTO and MICHR CTO?

 - Cancer Center CTO is a required element of the NCI Cancer Center Core grant.
 As such, it will continue to exist as part of the Cancer Center as well as be the corner stone of the Oncology CTSU.
-The Oncology CTSU intends to provide full service support to all Medical School faculty conducting biomedical and behavioral interventional cancer trials.
+The Oncology CTSU provides full service support to all Medical School faculty conducting biomedical and behavioral interventional cancer trials.

 - As part of the CTSA, the MICHR CTO (M-CTO) serves the entire U-M campus and research community.
 The M-CTO will continue to support investigators from other schools and colleges who don’t participate in the CTSU infrastructure.

 According to the NIH definition, A research study in which one or more human subjects are prospectively assigned to one or more interventions (which may include placebo or other control) to evaluate the effects of those interventions on health-related biomedical or behavioral outcomes.
 Clinical trials are a subset of clinical research; therefore, the definition is not intended to be inclusive of all clinical research activity.
 Click here to review the NIH clinical trial decision tree, which facilitates the decision of whether the study is a clinical trial.

 What is the goal for the clinical trials enterprise?

 The RBOD-endorsed goal of Fast Forward Clinical Trials is to create the new knowledge needed to improve clinical care, value, and health outcomes by successfully executing a diverse portfolio of high-quality clinical trials.
 The six strategies to achieve this goal include:

 - Foster a UMHS culture that values, rewards, and supports clinical trial activities.

 - Develop a coordinated, sustainable infrastructure that supports operational excellence throughout the life cycle of clinical trials.